dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/howto-secrets.md

 ## Introduction

-This article provides guidance on using Dapr's secrets API in your code to leverage the [secrets store building block]({{<ref secrets-overview>}}).
-The secrets API allows you to easily retrieve secrets in your application code from a configured secret store.
+In this guide, we demonstrate how to use Dapr's secrets API in your code to leverage the [secrets store building block]({{<ref secrets-overview>}}).
+With the secrets API, you easily retrieve secrets in your application code from a configured secret store.

 <img src="/images/building-block-secrets-management-example.png" width=1000 alt="Diagram showing secrets management of example service">

 ## Set up a secret store

-Before retrieving secrets in your application's code, you must have a secret store component configured.
-For the purposes of this guide, as an example you will configure a local secret store which uses a local JSON file to store secrets.
+Before retrieving secrets in your application's code, you must configure a secret store component.
+For this guide, we configure a local secret store which uses a local JSON file to store secrets.

 {{% alert title="Warning" color="warning" %}}
 In a production-grade application, local secret stores are not recommended.
-You can find other alternatives [here]({{<ref supported-secret-stores >}}) to securely manage your secrets.
+[Find alternatives]({{<ref supported-secret-stores >}}) to securely manage your secrets.
 {{% /alert %}}

 Create a file named `secrets.json` with the following contents: